TASNEEM-CHA123/DSA_leetcode/README.md

 ## Overview

-DSATrek is a cutting-edge platform for mastering Data Structures & Algorithms, acing interviews, and collaborating with a vibrant tech community.
+This project is a cutting-edge platform for mastering Data Structures & Algorithms, acing interviews, and collaborating with a vibrant tech community.
 Built with Next.js 15, Drizzle ORM, Zustand, and powered by AI integrations, DSATrek offers everything you need to learn, practice, analyze, and grow as a developer.

 ---